Behavior Change and Social Determinants of Health

 The World Health Organization defines social determinants of health (SDOH) as “the conditions in which people are born, grow, live, work and age.”
 Effective behavior change includes addressing the broader environment that can either enable or impede healthy behaviors.
 We have the opportunity by optimally using big data and technological advancements to identify, target, and facilitate prevention and chronic disease management within populations.
 I believe in the power of effective communications and education for improving health behaviors, particularly those strategies that intervene on SDOH.

 Selected peer-reviewed journal articles I’ve written in this area:

 Hughes, Roedocker, Ehli, Walz, Froehlich, White, Binder.
 A quality improvement project to improve sepsis-related outcomes at an integrated healthcare system.
 Journal for Healthcare Quality.
-2019 In press.
+2019 Mar.
+(Journal abstract)

 Hughes, McCulloch, Valdes.
 The impact of story-based video back injury prevention training on employee motivation, engagement, knowledge, and behavior.
 Occupational Health Science.
 2018 Jun(2):203-214.

 Hughes, Yette, Hannon, Harris, Tran, Reid.
 Promoting tobacco cessation via the workplace: Opportunities for improvement.
 Tobacco Control.
 2011 Jul;20(4):305-8.
 (Full-text)

 Hughes, Girolami, Cheadle, Harris, Patrick.
 A Lifestyle-based weight management program delivered to employees: Examination of health and economic outcomes.
 J Occup Environ Med., 2007 Nov:49(11):1212-7.